During the past eight years I have co-supervised a number of M.Sc. studests, mainly from the

 Corunner Virus

-🏃Corunner Virus🦠 is a tool for running from home with an AI-based augmenter-reality treadmill.
+🏃Corunner Virus🦠 is a tool for running from home with an AI-based augmenter-reality

 Learn more (in Italian)